How to Convert DWG to DGN (AutoCAD to MicroStation)

 Step-by-Step Instructions

-In this scenario, we will use road data, which is divided into different layers for each road type, each of which has a different symbology.
+In this scenario, we will use road data, which is divided into different layers for each road type and each with a different symbology.
 We will transform the symbology, convert the AutoCAD attributes to MicroStation tags, and merge a few layers before writing to DGN.

 Download this article's attachments, including the source data and finished workspace, to follow along.